Dhruv-proto/Accuknox-practical-2/README.md

-##This is the Second Practical assessment for Accuknox QA Traniee postion
+<h1>This is the Second Practical assessment for Accuknox QA Traniee postion</h1>
 It contains 2 Programs:-
 1)System Health Monitoring system
   Contains 2 files